Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion

-To address the challenges mentioned above, we propose an automatic program slicing algorithm.
-The algorithm first constructs a calling function for the uncalled function, then identifies variables within the function and adds them as arguments to a custom function, using them as slicing criteria.
-Finally, it feeds the function to the slicer for slicing.
-Additionally, we observe that slices generated for different slicing criteria may overlap.
-To improve the efficiency of subsequent specification generation, we design a slice simplification algorithm based on a greedy approach.
-The workflow of the automatic slicing algorithm is illustrated in Algorithm \ref{Automatic Program Slicing}.

-Specifically, \texttt{AutoSlicing} takes as input the function $F$ to be sliced and first checks whether there is an existing calling function for $F$.
-If not, it creates a simple calling function for $F$ (lines 4-5), ensuring that the preconditions for program slicing are met.
-Next, since program slicing requires specifying a program point and a variable as a slicing criterion, \texttt{AutoSlicing} extracts the key variables in $F$ (line 6).
-In this case, we select the local variables defined within the function, excluding those defined within loops.
-This exclusion is based on the observation that loop variables typically serve two purposes: (1) tracking the current iteration of the loop, and (2) storing temporary results.
+To address the above challenges, we propose an automatic function slicing algorithm.
+Specifically, as shown in Algorithm~\ref{algo: Automatic Function Slicing}, the algorithm takes the function $F$ to be sliced as input.
+First, it checks whether $F$ is invoked by any caller.
+If not, a simple wrapper function is created for $F$ (lines~4–5) to satisfy the prerequisite for performing program slicing.
+Next, the algorithm extracts key variables from $F$ (line~6).
+In this work, we select local variables defined in the function, excluding those defined within loops.
+Variables defined in loops mainly serve two purposes: (1) recording the current iteration state, and (2) storing temporary results.